syncfusion-content/flutter-docs/Flutter/radial-gauge/HowTo/how_to.md

 Flutter Flow is a visual programming tool designed to simplify the development process of Flutter applications, particularly for those who may not have extensive experience with traditional coding.
 It allows users to create Flutter apps through a drag-and-drop interface, reducing the need for manual coding and speeding up the development cycle.

-Steps to how to create flutter widget in [`Flutter Flow`](https://app.flutterflow.io/) for RadialGauge
+Steps to how to create flutter widget in [`Flutter Flow`](https://app.flutterflow.io/) for custom widget:

-## Step1 How to create custom widget in flutter flow

-To create the custom widget follow the following steps:
+## Integrating a Custom Widget:
+To integrate the RadialGauge example into the Flutter flow control, we aim to streamline the process for creating custom widgets, such as the RadialGauge, within the Flutter framework.

+-> need to add screenshot.

+Steps/Guidelines for Creating the Custom Widget:

+1. Creating Your Own Widget
+2. Requirements for including a dependency
+3. Importing Packages from the Dependency
+4. Add the widget code snippet in code editor
+5. Compile code
+6. Utilizing the Custom Widget within a Page

+## Step 1: Creating Your Own Widget

 1. Select custom widget option in navigation bar.
 2. After clicking on custom widget, you can see "+ Add" button at left side after custom code, click on it to add new custom widget, initially name shows as 'NewCustomWidget' for custom widget.